guinslym/comm_research_project/README.md

   source envpython2.7/bin/activate
   pip install -r requirements.txt
 ```
-Some files needs some credentials in order to run. `downloads.py` needs your Dropbox API credentials and your `email` credentials.
+Some files needs some credentials (DB or web services) in order to run. `downloads.py` needs your Dropbox API credentials and your `email` credentials.
 This file also requires to create a `SQL like Database` and you must provide your connection credentials.

 There is a PDF file that contains the diagrams (workflow) of the script.
 These diagram aims to help you understand the process.